AustroMelee/Austros-ATLA-World/docs/source_of_truth.md

 ---
 ---

-## ⚙️ The Data Pipeline Workflow
+## ⚙️ The Data Pipeline Workflow (2024+)

 This is the standard operating procedure for any data changes.
-The pipeline is designed to be robust, but it depends on the correct initial data format.
+The pipeline is robust, but depends on the correct initial data format and a strict character-only policy for all downstream data.

 ### **1. ✍️ Data Authoring: The v3.0 Metadata Schema**